 As part of this screening, you will be required to submit a number of forms.
 You will also be required to obtain a Certified Criminal Record Check conducted through the RCMP (Royal Canadian Mounted Police) Canadian Criminal Real Time Identification Services (CCRTIS).
 CCRTIS is a division of the RCMP that processes fingerprint submissions and conducts criminal record checks.

-You must provide two pieces of valid government issued identification such as a passport or driver’s licence.
+You must provide two pieces of valid government-issued identification such as a passport or driver’s license.
 Please note that Ontario Health Cards and Social Insurance Cards are not acceptable forms of identification.